molivil/wargames/README.md

 A bash script that simulates the WOPR login, chat and game sequence of the popular movie Wargames, released in 1983.

-To work properly, this script requires a recent version of bash and a VT100 terminal
+To work properly, this script requires a recent version of bash and a VT100 compatible terminal set to a 25 rows text mode.

 Note : Both the vt100.sh and wargames.sh files must be in the same directory for the script to work.
 Run wargames.sh to start the simulation.